angular/angular/aio/content/guide/elements.md

 ## Browser support for custom elements

 The recently-developed [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) Web Platform feature is currently supported natively in a number of browsers.
-Support is pending or planned in other browsers.

 <table>
 <tr>